probablykory/valheim-mods/MoreCrossbows/README.MD

 ## Changelog

+### v1.1.2
+ * Fixed minimum table level requirement defaults for the later crossbows.
+ * Texture fixes for all crossbows, should now have a more pixelated look, just like all vanilla valheim weapons.

 ### v1.1.1
  * Repo move to accommodate other mod plugin projects.
  * Minor balance adjustments to crossbow damage.